Therapeutic Ultrasound For Improved Injury Healing

 - Thermal effect

-- As the sound waves pass from the instrument probe into the skin they effectively cause a vibration effect within the surrounding tissues.
-This process leads to the production of heat within the respective area.
+- As the sound waves pass from the instrument into the skin they cause a vibration effect within the surrounding tissues.
+This process leads to the production of heat within the area.
 Clients may note a slight increase in temperature in the respective treatment area, however this is usually only minor.
-In turn this increase in tissue temperature causes enhanced extensibility of structures including ligaments, tendons, scar tissue and fibrous joint capsules.
-In combination with this, heating may also assist with reducing pain and muscle tightness much like applying a heat pack would do.
+An increase in tissue temperature causes extensibility of structures including ligaments, tendons, scar tissue and fibrous joint capsules.
+Heating also assists with reducing pain and muscle tightness much like applying a heat pack would.

 - Inflammatory & repair process effect

-- It is believed that Ultrasound accelerates the normal duration of the inflammatory process by recruiting mast cells to the injured site.
+- It’s believed that Ultrasound accelerates the normal duration of the inflammatory process by recruiting mast cells to the injured site.
 This may cause an increase in blood flow which can be beneficial in the sub-acute phase of tissue injury.